traitecoevo/infinitylists/README.md

 ```

 Running the application locally provides greater flexibility, allowing
-you to load taxa-country combinations that may not be available in the
+you to load taxon-country combinations that may not be available in the
 web app and retrieve data for any region worldwide.

 ## Adding New Taxa / Country Combinations

-`infinitylists` includes several pre-loaded taxa-country combinations.
+`infinitylists` includes several pre-loaded taxon-country combinations.
 If you need to add a new taxon-country pair, follow these steps:

 1. Download data using the